monkberry/monkberry.github.io/docs/directives.md

 # Directives

 A what?
 A directives?
-Oh no. Do not panic, directive a little helper what can simplify a lot of tasks.
+Oh no. Do not panic, directive is a little helper that can simplify a lot of tasks.

-Directive is simple mark on DOM nodes and provide a few hook functions:
+Directive is a simple mark on DOM nodes that provides a few hook functions:

-* `bind` — called when the node with directive is appers in document,
+* `bind` — called when the node with directive appears in document,
 * `update` — called when a value of directive is changed,
-* `unbind` — called when the node removed from document.
+* `unbind` — called when the node is removed from document.

-Every directive must start with `:` symbol, this mark help parser to understand what this is not simple attribute but directive:
+Every directive must start with `:` symbol, this mark help parser to understand that this is not a simple attribute but directive:

 ```twig
 <div :directive={{ value }}>
 ```

-Also it's possible to ommit value, or set static value:
+Also it's possible to omit value, or set static value:

 ```twig
 <div :directive>
 <div :directive="123">
 ```

-Let's create directive what will be hinding our node with `style="display: none"` attribute.
-Create a class what decribes this:
+Let's create directive that will be hiding our node with `style="display: none"` attribute.
+Create a class that describes this:

 ```js
 class Show {